-Explore the Coffees of Europe
+Explore the Coffee of Europe

 To following are a few tips to consider when you visit a café in Europe.